 Thank ***ing goodness, 2016 is about out the door!
 It’s been a doozy and despite dystopian nightmares coming to fruition, my eating career has definitely had some highlights!
 I’ve decided to make my last post of the year dedicated to the heavily praised Trattoria Sostanza (il troia) in Florence.
 I’ll cut to the chase, I don’t agree with all the praise out there.
-Although the service was genuine, the staff sweet, the interior and ambiance totally authentic- I found the food mediocre, overpriced and some of the dishes to me didn’t scream pure Florentine/Tuscan albeit having the status of a local relic.
-Hear me out!
+Although the service was genuine, the staff sweet, the interior and ambiance totally authentic- I found some of the food mediocre, overpriced and based on my personal expectations of Tuscan cuisine, some of the primi dishes to me didn’t scream pure Florentine/Tuscan.

 For years I’ve heard about this little trattoria, mostly online and my clients asking for second opinions on their dining lists prior to coming to Florence.

 Up until recently I refused to go, also unable to because it is really hard to get a table the same day, sometimes 2-3 days in advance and they are closed on Saturdays and Sundays.
 I also had a feeling the food wouldn’t live up to the hype.

 Consequently, Sostanza ended up on the back burner of my to-eats list in Florence.

 I finally got to make a visit here, and I’ll be honest- my hunch was right and I was not thoroughly impressed the way the rest of the internet praises Sostanza and its holy grail butter chicken.
 Bearing in mind food is subjective and all palates are different!